Fox N Forests: Development

+Release

+The game debuted digitally on most platforms on May 17, 2018.
+Its Xbox One launch followed on May 30, 2018.

+Strictly Limited Games began accepting orders for physical copies of the game in Europe on Nintendo Switch and PlayStation 4 on November 18 and 25, 2018.
+Limited Run Games began accepting orders for a North American PlayStation 4 physical release from May 10 to June 9, 2024.

 Reception

 Fox n Forests received "mixed or average" reviews across all platforms, according to review aggregator Metacritic.
 Nintendo Life rated the Switch version a 6/10, praising its use of the "inventive" season-changing mechanic, but criticized its controls and short story.
 Hardcore Gamer gave the game a 4/5, praising the game's old school graphics.
 Destructoid (7/10) also enjoyed the graphics and user interface, though criticizing weapon restrictions.
-PlayStation Universe (9/10) acknowledged: "Chock full of an overwhelming supply of retro-gaming goodness, FOX n FORESTS will take retro fans back to a happier time with an all new adventure to experience."
+PlayStation Universe (9/10) acknowledged: "Chock full of an overwhelming supply of retro-gaming goodness, FOX n FORESTS will take retro fans back to a happier time with an all-new adventure to experience."

 The Switch version of Fox n Forests sold more copies than other systems: three times more than PC and four times more than PlayStation 4.

-Possible remake

-On 5 August 2020, it was revealed that a Flash styled reskin of the game, Finnigan Fox, was allegedly in development for the Intellivision Amico.
+Remake

+Finnigan Fox was announced for the Intellivision Amico on August 5, 2020.
+Initially described as an "original game," the title is a remake of Fox n Forests with overhauled visuals, rewritten dialogue, additional levels, new music and a multiplayer mode.
+The alterations were made to make the game more accessible to a broader audience.

+In July 2021, Intellivision began selling physical game products for both Europe and North America that did not contain the game.
+The game launched on the eShop for Nintendo Switch and on Steam for Windows devices on June 19, 2025.